Tobywnkenobi/week7-weekend-project/Readme.md

 I am trying to import the videos into the project, and have them rotate according to variables.
 It works, just not the way I want or intended.
+With conditions as a second variable.
+I ended up just going with the temperature, and trying that.